-To be recalled by the SA, two-thirds of the voting membership must vote in favor of recalling the UA member.
+To be recalled by the SA, two-thirds of the voting membership must vote in favor of recalling the SA member.

 - SA members who represent specific college or school constituencies are required make a reasonable effort to arrange at least two meetings a semester with their respective academic dean or associate dean(s) to discuss college/school specific issues and concerns.
 These representatives will then report back to the Student Assembly at the next regularly scheduled SA meeting briefing the Assembly on pertinent issues and occurrences that would take place as a result of these meetings.